lewhfree/KindleForge/README.md

 ## Installation

+> [!CAUTION]
+> Ensure you are on the latest hotfix prior to installation!
+Older hotfixes could potentially cause bricks!
+As always, jailbreak at your own risk ;)

 1. Grab the lastest file from releases
 2. Unzip it, paste both `KindleForge/` and `KindleForge.sh` into the `documents/` folder on your Kindle.
 3. Run the scriptlet, and have fun!